 Again, this is me-centric thinking which totally misses the point.
 The question is not, "Was the fouled boat harmed?", but rather it is, "Was the fouling boat advantaged?"

 The answer to that question has to be that the fouling-boat is advantaged against all other racers in the fleet, first by committing the foul and then by not taking their proper penalty.
-We have to assume that other boats on the race course ARE enforcing the rules on themselves and others, so it is unfair for two boats to commit the same foul where one takes their penalty and one does not.
+We must assume that other boats on the race course ARE enforcing the rules on themselves and others, so it is unfair for two boats to commit the same foul where one takes their penalty and one does not.
 Therefore, fair sailing requires all of us to enforce the rules upon ourselves and upon others regardless of the perceived gravity or impact of the foul upon the boat(s) directly involved, because by doing so we are protecting fair sailing for all boats on the race course.

 I’M NOT WORTHY